 The performance of Micro and Nano miniature connectors under extreme conditions is largely dependent its contact design.
 Many designs have been put forward, including twist Pins, Solid Pins, Stamped Pins and formed Compliant Pins, all of which comply with the Mil Spec performance requirements.
 In spite of the design variances, all of these can deliver a reliable solution, albeit some better than others under certain circumstances.

-For further information on the advantages of stamped and formed Nano contacts, please visit: THE ULTIMATE STAMPED AND FORMED CONTACT
+For further information on the advantages of stamped and formed Nano contacts, please visit: THE WINCHESTER INTERCONNECT MICRO STAMPED AND FORMED CONTACT

 Now let’s look at the shock and vibration performance.
 Micro D and Nano D specifications are both rated at 1 microsecond max discontinuity for shock and vibration.
 These minor discontinuities will not affect performance, including electronic equipment that is increasingly reliant on LVDS (low-voltage digital signal) technology, whereas even a small discontinuity can mean that a signal is lost.
 Use of a Mil Spec style stamped and formed compliant pin, (versus other contact designs), will not suffer higher discontinuities commonly experienced with commercial connectors.